Find and Fix Your Strength Imbalances

 Find Your Asymmetries

-It’s very difficult to feel asymmetries while running.
-Even trained professionals watching a video analysis often can’t pinpoint exactly which muscles are weak.
+It’s difficult to feel or observe asymmetries while running.
+Even trained professionals watching video analysis often can’t pinpoint exactly which muscles are weak.
 To find muscle weaknesses, we really need to test each muscle individually and compare the left and right sides.
-It pretty simple to do and, you can actually do it on your own at home.
+It pretty simple to do and you can actually do it on your own at home.

 Description: Stand on one leg, holding on to something lightly for balance.
 Lift your heel up, rising onto your toes then gently lower your foot down.
 Repeat on the same leg for as many reps as possible.
 Take note of the reps.
 Do the same exercise with the other foot and compare the scores.
 There should be less than 5 reps difference between sides.